-Wargame Design Concepts, LLC is a startup Indie game developer focused on the design and programming of web-based pocket wargames which emphasize playability.
+Wargame Design Concepts is the portal for TactxStudios, LLC.
+I'm a startup Indie game developer focused on the design and programming of web and tablet-based pocket wargames which emphasize playability.

 WARGAMING WHICH IS EASY TO LEARN, QUICK TO PLAY AND HISTORICALLY REALISTIC

 Designed and developed by a wargame enthusiast, active in this hobby since 1972.